 - Trade up to new equipment

-You work hard to earn a profit of which you pay your fair share of taxes.
-But if you don't want to pay more than your fair share, you should plan your expenses to take advantage of available deductions.
+You pay your fair share of taxes.
+But, if you don't want to pay more than necessary, you should plan ahead on to take advantage of available deductions.

-Every business has operating expenses.
-These expenses fall into different categories when you file your annual tax forms to the IRS.
+Every business has operating expenses, but these expenses fall into different categories when you file your annual tax forms to the IRS.

 • The property must last more than a year.

 • The property must be used primarily for business (51% or more).